16 Aug 2022

-Issues which commonly arise include:
+Issues that commonly arise include:

 An unincorporated Joint Venture/Consortium Agreement with a Joint Venture leader and participants to provide service to a client in a particular jurisdiction.
 The association is for non-permanent services required for a specific project.
 This agreement is drafted for 4 parties and can be in Neutral Form, with full or no indemnity between participants.

-Please note that this is just a general summary of Joint Venture, Partnerships and LLP under common law and does not constitute legal advice.
+Please note that this is just a general summary of Joint Venture, Partnerships, and LLP under common law and does not constitute legal advice.
 As the laws of each jurisdiction may be different, you may want to speak to your legal advisor.

 Not the right document?